 U.S. Sen. David Perdue says that if he wins a second term, his top priorities will be rebuilding the economy and passing police legislation.
 (Greg Nash/Pool via AP)

-He also plans to revisit on an old goal.
-Overhauling the federal budget process, he believes, is the first step toward tackling the country’s spiraling debt and fast-depleting Medicare and Social Security trust funds, which he views as major threats.
+He’d also like to revisit an old goal.
+Overhauling the federal budget process, he believes, is the first step toward tackling the country’s spiraling debt and fast-depleting Medicare and Social Security trust funds, which he views as major threats to America’s economic security.
 In recent years, Perdue signed off on several multitrillion-dollar bills that added to the country’s debt, including the 2017 GOP tax overhaul and this spring’s coronavirus relief package.
 He said both were necessary to grow the economy.